cjsauer/study-snap/README.md

 Don't forget to eventually shutdown the VM.
 Log out of the VM, and run `vagrant halt` within the project directory.
 ## Windows users
 Windows users can boot up the box using the VirtualBox GUI tool.
 Just be sure to sync your working directory with a directoy on the VM e.g. `/vagrant` as above.
 Once provisioned, you should be able to log into the box and start the server as above.

+### Requirements
+- Git bash
+- Vagrant
+- VirtualBox
+- Patience

+### Fixing VirtualBox + Vagrant on Windows
+- Make sure to have Hyper-V disabled.
+- Add Git/bin to your path
+- ssh into the VM and apply [this fix](https://github.com/jakobrosenberg/Windows-Vagrant-Meteor-Symlink-Fix).
+- the meteor.sh provisioning is not necessary if you have the meteor-shire.box file.
+- cd into /vagrant and `meteor run` that bad boy